aniruddhakal/arxiv_dataset_insights/ResearchSteps.md

   and hence, always miss the special token `[SEP]`, which has impact on the final representation of the document.
     - Although, in initial experiment, the downstream model I ended up using is `sentence-transformers/distilroberta-base-paraphrase-v1`.
-    - And since `RoBERTa` model rather uses `<sep>` as a separator token, and my preprocessed data still contains `[SEP]` tokens, `sep` is going to exist across all the topics as a noise.
+    - And since `RoBERTa` model rather uses `<sep>` as a separator token, and my preprocessed data still contains `[SEP]` tokens, `sep` is going to exist across all the documents as a noise.
     - Hence, there's a risk of having a lot of similarity across all the documents just because of this mistake.
     - **[TODO for myself]** I'll fix this in coming iterations.
 I'm just choosing to continue as is because I have already generated data splits, and corresponding document embeddings for abstracts.